Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/WebRTC/README.md

 # Rainbow-CSharp-SDK-Samples - WebRTC

-This sample demonstrates how to use the **Rainbow CSharp SDK WebRTC**
+This folder contains smaples which demonstrates how to use the **Rainbow CSharp SDK WebRTC**

 This SDK provides additional services / tools for these platforms: **Windows, MacOs, and Linux**.